Does The Law of Small Numbers Explain Many Myths?

 What is the Law of Small Numbers?

-It’s a general bias that makes people favour certainty over doubt.
+The law of small numbers is a general cognitive bias that makes people favour certainty over doubt.
 Most people, including many experts, don’t appreciate how research based upon small numbers or small populations often generate extreme observations.
 As a result people have a tendency to believe that a relatively small number of observations will closely reflect the general population.
 This is reinforced by a common misconception that random numbers don’t generate patterns or form clusters.
 In reality they often do.
 Kahneman makes this observation:

 “We are far too willing to reject the belief that much of what we see in life is random.”
 Daniel Kahneman, Thinking, fast and slow.